Charlie Krueger: Honors

-After retirement
+Lawsuit against the 49ers

 At age 51 in 1988, Krueger was awarded more than $2.3 million in damages stemming from a lawsuit against the San Francisco 49ers.
 The judge found that Krueger received repeated anesthetic injections during his NFL career so that he could continue to play in spite of significant knee injuries.
 The decision found that the 49ers were not truthful with Krueger regarding the seriousness of his injuries, which left him with severe chronic pain after his playing days.

+Personal life and death

 From 1960 to his death, Krueger lived in Clayton, California where he was involved with charitable organizations.
 He suffered health problems in his later years that prevented him from enjoying the outdoors.
-In 2014, he was inducted into the Texas Sports Hall of Fame.

 He died at the age of 84 on February 5, 2021, following heart and kidney failure, eight days after his birthday.
 He was survived by his wife of 48 years, Kristin Adler Krueger.
+A man of diverse interests and friendships, the small-town rugged Texas football lineman had a nearly 50-year marriage to the European-educated daughter of San Francisco Opera General Director Kurt Herbert Adler.